MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 3. Check if the connection is well-defined (green line).

-4. Release the mouse-button on the input connector of your 'View2D'-module to establish the connection.
+4. Release the mouse button on the input connector of your 'View2D'-module to establish the connection.

 ![Establish connection](/images/tutorials/basicmechanics/BM_06.png "Establish connection")